 New York Grants Permits for 1.5GW of Fresh Solar Capacity in Pledge Towards 6.4GW Renewable Initiative

-New York state government has approved permits and allocated substantial funds for an impressive 6.4 gigawatts (GW) of clean energy projects, with 1.5GW dedicated to new capacity.
+New York state government has approved permits and allocated substantial funds for an impressive 6.4 gigawatts (GW) of clean energy projects, with 1.5GW dedicated to new solar capacity.
 This historic investment, labeled as the “nation's largest-ever,” is a crucial step in New York's plan to satisfy 70% of its energy needs with renewables by 2030, with even more ambitious targets on the horizon.
 Governor Kathy Hochul anticipates that this surge in clean energy capacity will drive a renewables sector capable of meeting 79% of the state's energy requirements by the end of the decade, ultimately leading to a zero-emissions power sector by 2040.

 Governor Hochul emphasized the multifaceted benefits of this monumental investment, stating, “An investment of this magnitude is about more than just fighting climate change – we're creating good-paying union jobs, improving the reliability of our electric grid and generating significant benefits in disadvantaged communities.”

-She went on to say, “Today, we are taking action to keep New York's climate goals within reach, demonstrating to the nation how to recalibrate in the wake of global economic challenges while driving toward a greener and more prosperous future for generations to come.”
+She went on to say, “Today, we are taking action to keep New York's climate goals within reach, demonstrating to the nation how to recalibrate in the wake of global economic challenges while driving us toward a greener and more prosperous future for generations to come.”

 Furthermore, the state has greenlit the development of Nexamp's 145MW Stonewall solar-plus-storage project, which includes 20MW of storage capacity, situated in the town of Meredith, Delaware County.